FAQ For EXHIBITORS

 • 10’ x 10’ exhibit space under pergola

-• (1) 8 foot table [NOTE: Please indicate on the registration form whether you will need a table some organizations are contributing to the event by bringing their own]
+• (1) 8 foot table [NOTE: Please indicate on the registration form whether you will need a table as we are aware some organisations prefer to bring their own]

 • (2) chairs

 The primary mission of the STEM Festival is to educate and entertain our festival visitors, and we want the focus of the exhibits to be interactive activities.
 As a result, festival policy prohibits all exhibitor/vendor sales at our event unless permission has been granted by STEM Cambodia.